Roscommon County Council

 Roscommon County Council (Comhairle Contae Ros Comáin) is the local authority of County Roscommon, Ireland.
 As a county council, it is governed by the Local Government Act 2001.
-The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
+The council is responsible for housing and community, roads and transportation, urban planning and development, amenities and culture, and the environment.
 The council has 18 elected members.
-Elections are held every five years and are by single transferable vote.
+Elections are held every five years and use the single transferable vote.
 The head of the council has the title of Cathaoirleach (chairperson).
 The county administration is headed by a chief executive, Shane Tiernan.
 The county town is Roscommon.

 History

 Roscommon County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Roscommon.
 It succeeded the judicial county of Roscommon, except for the portion of Athlone transferred to County Westmeath and Ballinasloe transferred to County Galway; and with the addition of the district electoral division of Rosmoylan from County Galway and the district electoral divisions of Ballaghaderreen and Edmondstown from County Mayo.

-Originally Roscommon County Council held its meetings in Roscommon Courthouse.
+Initially, the Roscommon County Council held its meetings in the Roscommon Courthouse.
 The county council moved to a new facility, known as County Hall, in December 2015.

 Regional Assembly

-Roscommon County Council has two representatives on the Northern and Western Regional Assembly who are part of the West Strategic Planning Area Committee.
+Roscommon County Council has two representatives on the Northern and Western Regional Assembly who are members of the West Strategic Planning Area Committee.

 Elections

 The Local Government (Ireland) Act 1919 introduced the electoral system of proportional representation by means of the single transferable vote (PR-STV) for the 1920 Irish local elections.
 County Roscommon was divided into 4 county electoral areas to elect the 21 members of the council.
-This electoral system has been retained, with 18 members of Roscommon County Council now elected for a five-year term of office from 3 multi-member local electoral areas (LEAs).
+This electoral system has been retained, with 18 members of Roscommon County Council now elected to five-year terms of office from 3 multi-member local electoral areas (LEAs).

 Members of Roscommon County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas (LEAs).